miztiik/serverless-thumbnails-creator/README.md

 1. ## Customize the deployment

-    Edit the `./helper_scripts/deploy.sh` to update your environment variables.
-The expected output in cloudwatch logs should look like this,
+    In the `serverless-thumbnails-creator` directory, Edit the `./helper_scripts/deploy.sh` to update your environment variables.

+    **You will have to create an S3 bucket in your account and update the `BUCKET_NAME` in the below section**

     ```sh
     AWS_PROFILE="default"